 In terms of the impact on existing residential amenity, the proposal would have limited impact.
-Subject to suitable design, orientation and placement on the plot, there should be no adverse impact on the proposed northern plot or the existing residents of the two cottages to the south.
+Subject to suitable design, orientation and placement on the plot, there should be no adverse impact on the proposed southern plot.

 In terms of being able to offer a suitable level of residential amenity for future occupiers of the dwelling, the size of the plot is such that there should not be any issues with ensuring that a suitable level of usable amenity space is delivered.